RSV INFORMATION HUB

 RSV Protection Snapshot

-Infant Immunization (nirsevimab) Maternal Vaccine (RSVpreF)
+Infant Immunization Maternal Vaccine

 Who is it for?
 Infants entering their first RSV season.
 Children up to 24 months old with a high risk of severe RSV.
 Pregnant individuals